 To understand the truth about salt, the first thing you need to know is that commercial, table salt (in most salt shakers and packaged foods) is NOT the type of natural salt our bodies need for good health.

-Commercial salt is sodium chloride, a chemical this is made by processing natural salt at high temperatures which changes the molecular structure and strips other vital minerals that salt naturally contains.
+Commercial salt is sodium chloride, a chemical that is made by processing natural salt at high temperatures which changes the molecular structure and strips other vital minerals that salt naturally contains.
 Commercial salt also contains additives such as anti-caking agents, iodine, and even sugar.
-Because it’s not in it’s natural form, salt as pure sodium chloride is excessive and the body must work to excrete it.
+Because it’s not in its natural form, salt as pure sodium chloride is excessive and the body must work to excrete it.
 Table salt therefore, creates a heavy burden for the body, and excess consumption can certainly contribute to health problems including high blood pressure, heart disease, kidney disease, and fluid retention.

 Because of the widespread use and abuse of processed salt, we have been told for years to avoid salt all together.
 Following this advice can lead to even more problems.
 We are all salty on the inside– our blood, sweat, tears, and even our urine contain salts.
 It’s important to replenish the minerals in our bodies, but using the right salt is key.
 The best way to put salt back into your body is to use high mineral content, minimally processed salts.